 The Apollo4 SoC has an integrated USB 2.0 PHY with support for suspend mode operation.
 Battery charger detection is supported within the PHY to enable battery charge algorithm execution and control of the external battery charge / power management IC.
-The charger detection supports Battery Charging Specification 1.2 (BC1.2) and also supports other non-BC1.2 standards such as Apple charger.
+The charger detection supports Battery Charging Specification 1.2 (BC1.2) as well as the majority of proprietary (non-BC1.2 standard) chargers.

 Please refer to the USB registers of the Apollo4 SoC register set.
-The register set is delivered as part of the AmbiqSuite SDK.
+The register set for this SoC is delivered as part of the AmbiqSuite SDK.
+Also available and should be referenced and understood are the Apollo4 Family Programmer's Guide and the Errata List document specific to this Apollo4 family member.